LavishSoftware/LERN/LMAC/audio-1.md

 Open the file [audio-1.iss](audio-1.iss), and run the script with ```run lern/lmac/audio-1```.

-Over a period of 45 seconds, "music" will be played at varying volume levels, first dropping to 10% volume on both channels and then panning left and right several times.
+Over a period of 50 seconds, music will be played at varying volume levels:
+1. first dropping to 10% volume on left/right channels
+2. then panning left and right several times
+3. and then back down to 10%.

 End the script with ```end audio-1``` when finished.
 Ending the script will stop the sound.